Gerald Goodhardt

-Gerald Goodhardt (1930 - 7 May 2020) was a marketing scientist.
+Gerald Goodhardt (5 April 1930 - 7 May 2020) was a British marketing scientist.

 Career

-Professor Goodhardt began his career working as a statistician for Attwood Panels, and later Aske Research with Andrew Ehrenberg.
+Goodhardt began his career working as a statistician for Attwood Panels, and later Aske Research with Andrew S. C. Ehrenberg.
 From 1981-95 he was Sir John E Cohen Professor of Consumer Studies at The City University Business School.

-Apart from being the Chairman of the Board at the Ehrenberg-Bass Institute for Marketing Science, Professor Gerald Goodhardt was Emeritus Professor, City University; Visiting Professor, Kingston University and also a Visiting Research Associate, South Bank University.
+Apart from being the Chairman of the Board at the Ehrenberg-Bass Institute for Marketing Science, Gerald Goodhardt was Emeritus Professor, City University; Visiting Professor, Kingston University and also a Visiting Research Associate, South Bank University.
 Formerly Sir John E Cohen Professor of Consumer Studies, and Dean of the City University Business School, Gerald has spent 20 years in industry and commerce prior to 20 years as an academic.
 He has served as Chairman of the Market Research Society (Gold Medalist in 1969 and 1996) and as Honorary Secretary of the Royal Statistical Society.
 Gerald was also founding President of the Market Research Benevolent Association, published extensively in marketing and statistical journals, mainly in quantitative aspects of consumer behaviour and the audience's use of broadcast media.